Obtaining Prior Authorization

-At Community Care Health Plan, we make utilization management decisions based on appropriateness of care and service after confirming health coverage.
+At Community Care Health, we make utilization management decisions based on appropriateness of care and service after confirming health coverage.
 The doctors and nurses who conduct utilization reviews are not rewarded for denials of care or service, and there are no incentives for utilization management decision-makers that encourage decisions resulting in underutilization of health care services.

 Independent Medical Review

 You may also be eligible for an independent medical review (IMR).
 If you’re eligible for an IMR, the IMR process will provide an impartial review of medical decisions made by a health plan related to the medical necessity of a proposed service or treatment, coverage decisions for treatments that are experimental or investigational in nature and payment disputes for emergency or urgent medical services.